cad/ovpm/README.md

 With OVPM you can create and run an OpenVPN server, add/remove VPN users, generate client .ovpn files for your users etc.

+*This software is not stable yet.
+We recommend against using it for anything serious until, version 1.0 is released.*

 ## Installation
 **from RPM (CentOS/Fedora):**